chapel-lang/chapel/doc/rst/technotes/extern.rst

 Chapel allows users to refer to external C types, variables, and functions via extern declarations.
 These external declarations are part of the Chapel language and can be written alongside pure Chapel in any ".chpl" file.
-If manually writing extern declarations isn't feasible (e.g., for large libraries), the :ref:`c2chapel` tool can be used to automatically generate extern declarations.
+If manually writing extern declarations isn't practical (e.g., for large libraries), the :ref:`c2chapel` tool can be used to automatically generate extern declarations.